Types of Cataracts | Causes of Different Types of Cataract

 There are two main types of surgery for cataracts: traditional cataract surgery and laser-assisted cataract surgery.
 During traditional cataract surgery, your surgeon will make a small incision in your eye and manually remove the cloudy lens.
 With laser-assisted surgery, a computer is used to guide a laser beam to make the incisions in the eye.
 This type of surgery is often used for people who have hard-to-treat cataracts.

 After your cloudy lens is removed during cataract surgery, it will be replaced with an artificial intraocular lens (IOL).
-IOLs are made of flexible plastic and come in a variety of types, including standard, multifocal, and accommodating.
-Standard IOLs correct for distance vision only, while multifocal IOLs correct for both distance and near vision.
 Accommodating IOLs are designed to work like your natural lens, giving you the ability to focus on objects at all distances.

 Another treatment options are contact lenses.
 There are two types of contact lenses: hard and soft.
-Hard contact lenses are made of a rigid, gas-permeable material.
 They allow oxygen to reach the cornea, which is important for eye health.
-Soft contact lenses are made of a flexible material that conforms to the shape of your eye.
-They’re the most popular type of contact lens because they’re comfortable to wear.

 Conclusion